odi01/Israeli_Cyber_Education_Tasks/README.md

 # Israeli Cyber Education Python Course
-Tasks that I chose to represent from the Israeli Cyber Education Python Course (Self.py & Next.py).

 ## 1 - Hangman Game (Basic Python)
 ### A simple hangman game that applies all the basics of Python into a functional game.